salesforce/utam-js-recipes/README.md

 Both tests demonstrate how UTAM can be used to author and compile page objects, and how to integrate the UTAM runtime with WebdriverIO.

+## Dependency for Salesforce page objects

+The `package.json` file contains a dependency for the `salesforce-pageobjects` artifact, which contains page objects from Salesforce.
+The artifact is available on [npm](https://www.npmjs.com/package/salesforce-pageobjects).

 ## Set up Salesforce Web UI tests

 ### 1) Create a .env file